KVVU-TV: News operation

 Prior to affiliating with Fox, KVVU's news programming consisted solely of daily news updates featured during the station's syndicated programming between the late 1970s and 1986.
-Meredith Corporation eventually started a news department for KVVU-TV; it began producing a 10:00 p.m. newscast in June 1998, the Las Vegas market's first local newscast in primetime, the program originated as a weeknight-only half-hour newscast; the broadcast expanded to Saturday and Sunday evenings in June 2002, followed by the expansion of the newscast to an hour-long program in 2003.
+Meredith Corporation eventually started a news department for KVVU-TV; it began producing a 10 p.m. newscast in June 1998, the Las Vegas market's first local newscast in prime time, the program originated as a weeknight-only half-hour newscast; the broadcast expanded to Saturday and Sunday evenings in June 2002, followed by the expansion of the newscast to an hour-long program in 2003.
 For the first couple of years, the newscast was solo-anchored by Angelica Urquijo; the station originally did not have a weather anchor or full-time sports anchor; the sports segments were pre-recorded with voice-over work done by boxing analyst Al Bernstein.

-In July 1999, the station added a morning newscast that originally aired from 7:00 to 9:00 a.m.
-The following year, the program was expanded by 90 minutes with the addition of a news block from 5:30 to 7:00 a.m.
+In July 1999, the station added a morning newscast that originally aired from 7 to 9 a.m.
+The following year, the program was expanded by 90 minutes with the addition of a news block from 5:30 to 7 a.m.
 News programming on channel 5 would not expand again until September 10, 2007, with the debut of an hour-long block of newscasts during the 5 p.m. hour; with the expansion, KVVU-TV became the only local station in Las Vegas carrying a newscast in the 5:30 p.m. timeslot.
-One year later on August 4, 2008, KVVU debuted a half–hour weeknight–only newscast at 11:00 p.m.
-On March 7, 2011, the weekday morning newscast (which consisted of the pre–7:00 a.m.
-Fox 5 News This Morning and the 7:00–9:00 a.m.
-Fox 5 News: Live in Las Vegas until 2013, when the program uniformally rebranded under the former title) expanded to 4½ hours, with its start time moved to 4:30 a.m.
-On July 9, 2012, KVVU debuted a half-hour 6:00 p.m. newscast.
+One year later on August 4, 2008, KVVU debuted a half–hour weeknight–only newscast at 11 p.m.
+On March 7, 2011, the weekday morning newscast (which consisted of the pre–7 a.m.
+Fox 5 News This Morning and the 7–9 a.m.
+Fox 5 News: Live in Las Vegas until 2013, when the program uniformly rebranded under the former title) expanded to 4½ hours, with its start time moved to 4:30 a.m.
+On July 9, 2012, KVVU debuted a half-hour 6 p.m. newscast.

 On April 6, 2020, KVVU added a half-hour 1 p.m. newscast on weekdays, making it one of a few stations airing a 1 p.m. newscast alongside Los Angeles' CW affiliate KTLA and San Diego's Fox affiliate KSWB-TV.
 On that same day, KVVU expanded its weeknight 11 p.m. newscast to an hour; this made KVVU among the very few stations to extend its late newscast to midnight, and one of six Fox affiliates (Kansas City's WDAF-TV, Washington, D.C.'s WTTG, Atlanta's WAGA-TV, Tampa's WTVT and Phoenix's KSAZ-TV being the others) to air a two-hour late local news block.

-On September 5, 2022, KVVU added a hour-long 2 p.m. newscast on weekdays, becoming the first Fox station to air newscasts in that timeslot.
+On September 5, 2022, KVVU added an hour-long 2 p.m. newscast on weekdays, becoming the first Fox station to air newscasts in that timeslot.
 Afternoon and evening newscasts now run from 1 to 7:30 p.m.